gchrupala/funktional/README.md

 programming.

 For example, suppose we need to implement a recurrent encoder-decoder network.
-As the encoder we use a GRU layer which takes one input tensor and returns a sequence of hidden states.
-The decoder is another GRU which takes an initial state, and a sequence of outputs, and returns a sequence of hidden states.
-From these hidden states we then predict the next output element:
+As the encoder we use a GRU layer which takes one argument (the input sequence) and returns a sequence of hidden states.
+The decoder is another GRU which takes two arguments (an initial state, and a sequence of outputs), and returns a sequence of hidden states.
+From these hidden states we then predict the next output
+element:

 ```
             y1 y2 y3 y.